 The physical aim of this epic expedition is to trek North Korea’s wilder National Parks, whose peaks include Mount Myohyang – the Mysterious Fragrant Mountain – and Mount Kumgang.
 Both have been nominated for UNESCO protection.
 Myohyang is named after the mystical shapes and inexplicable fragrances found locally and it is deemed a sacred site; local legends call it the home of King Tangun, forefather of the Korean people.

 The secondary, cultural aim to this expedition is to visit North Korea’s religious and monumental architecture, its cultural centres in capital Pyongyang and this secretive state’s troubled southern border with South Korea.
-This expedition also runs in May 2017.

 - Climb Myohyang’s highest peak: the Mysterious Fragrant Mountain.